akilesh234/Students_Attendance_Tracking_MERN_App/README.md

 This repository contains a **MERN** (MongoDB, Express, React, Node.js) application for tracking student attendance.
 The project is split into two main parts: `server/` (backend API and database logic) and `client/` (React frontend).
 A `setup.js` script is included in the repository root to help seed or configure initial data.

-> Note: This README is written to match a typical MERN layout and the files present in this repo (`client`, `server`, `setup.js`, `.gitignore`).
-If you want the README tailored even more tightly to a particular file (for example exact API endpoints or sample `.env` keys), I can update it after you confirm the exact server file names or paste key files here.

 ---